san650/ember-cli-page-object/guides/async-await.md

 ---
 {% raw %}

-If you migrate to `"@ember/test-helpers"` you should take care to update all your "actions" usages to leaverage `async`/`await` syntax.
+When migrating to use `"@ember/test-helpers"`, you should take care to update all your "actions" usages to leverage `async`/`await` syntax.

 ## Manual steps